This website requires JavaScript.

 Phase 3: Finishing and Finalization

-Then the assembled flex circuit is carefully removed from the carrier pallet, called de-tooling.
+The assembled flex circuit is then carefully removed from the carrier pallet, a step called de-tooling.
 The placements and other defects (shorts or voids) are inspected by Automated Optical Inspection (AOI).

 Full process of Flex PCB Assembly